DLXPlugins/pattern-wrangler/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.1.1 =
-Added hooks to load custom headers/footers for the preview.
+Fixing admin script enqueueing for other language support.